apinnick/mtv-test/README.md

   **NOTE**: The Z at the end of the volume (-v) will relabel its contents so that it can be written from within the container, like running `chcon -Rt svirt_sandbox_file_t -l s0:c1,c2` yourself.
 Be sure that you have changed your present working directory to the git cloned directory as shown above.

-- On an OS without SELinux:
+- If your operating system is not SELinux-enabled:

   ```console
   podman run -it --rm --name jekyll -p 4000:4000 -v $(pwd):/srv/jekyll jekyll/jekyll jekyll serve --watch --future
   ```

-- To view the site, navigate to `http://0.0.0.0:4000` in a web browser.
+- Navigate to `http://0.0.0.0:4000` in a web browser to view the site preview.